Family studies

 Why trust Citogen for your kinship studies?

-We are pioneers in clinical and forensic genetics in Spain, widely recognized internationally, and equipped with the most advanced and modern technologies and facilities in the market, allowing anyone to benefit from the advancements made over the years in the fields of genetics, genomics, and transcriptomics, all at very affordable costs.
+We are pioneers in clinical and forensic genetics in Spain, widely recognized internationally, and equipped with the most advanced and modern technologies and facilities in the market, allowing anyone to benefit from the advances made over the years in the fields of genetics, genomics, and transcriptomics, all at very affordable prices.

-Our laboratory complies with the agreement of the National Commission for the Forensic Use of DNA (CNUFADN), under the Ministry of Justice.
-Additionally, we hold the UNE-EN ISO/IEC 17025 accreditation and are members of the International Society for Forensic Genetics (ISFG).
+Our laboratory complies with the National Commission for the Forensic Use of DNA (CNUFADN) Agreement under the Spanish Ministry of Justice.
+Additionally, we hold UNE-EN ISO/IEC 17025 accreditation and are members of the International Society for Forensic Genetics (ISFG).